yavuzsunor/predict-polls/README.md

 tfmodel = Model(inputs=input1,outputs=dense2)
 ```

-2- Use the BERT Classifier model to fine-tune the model weights using a custom multi-labeled data to train a multiclassfier for the downstream task
+2- Using the BERT Classifier model to fine-tune the model weights using a custom multi-labeled data to train a multiclassifier for the downstream task:

 ```python
 sentiment_dict = {"kızgın":0,  # angry